husinul/firmo/README.md

 ---

-Firmware Analysis Toolkit is build on top of the following existing tools and projects :
+Firmo is build on top of the following existing tools and projects :

 1. [Firmadyne](https://github.com/firmadyne/firmadyne)
 2. [Binwalk](https://github.com/devttys0/binwalk)